 More technology, less water

-In addition to taking basic actions like eliminating water leaks, Ford is also using new technology to reduce water use.
-In December of last year, several evaporative cooling towers at the Geelong, Australia engine plant were replaced with new highly efficient coolers that use up to 80% less water than traditional cooling towers.
-These hybrid dry coolers use air for cooling during cold and moderate seasons and only use water during the hot summer season.
+In addition to taking basic actions like eliminating leaks which is ok.
+However, Ford is also using new technology to reduce water use.
+In December of last year, several evaporative cooling towers at the Geelong, Australia engine plant were replaced.
+That’s with new highly efficient coolers that use up to 80% less water than traditional cooling towers.
+These hybrid dry coolers use air for cooling.
+Especially during cold and moderate seasons.
+For then they only use water during the hot summer season.

 Zero Wastewater Discharge at the Chennai Plant